South Charleston, West Virginia

 In comparison, the 2000 Census shows South Charleston had a population of 13,390 people and a land area of 7.43 square miles [19.2 km²].
 This gives a population density of 1,612 people per square mile [622 people/km²]

 NOTE: Be aware that when comparing population density between the 2000 and the 2010 Census, there were changes in the sampling area for South Charleston.
-You need to be careful when making such a comparison, the differences are likely to lead to an apple-to-oranges comparison.
-More information about the nature of these changes can be found in the section Census-to-Census Observations ... (see below).
+You need to be careful when making such a comparison, the differences are likely to lead to a misleading comparison.
+More information about these differences can be found in the section Census-to-Census Observations ... (see below).

 Housing Units ...